zonywhoop/ampdeck/README.md

 ## Support

 If Ampdeck is useful to you, consider [buying me a coffee](https://ko-fi.com/rackemrack).
-It's totally optional — the plugin is free and always will be.
+It's totally optional; The plugin is free and always will be.

 ## License